-I bumped up the antioxidants in the chocolate by using dark chocolate chips and used a mixture of whole-wheat flour and almond flour, switched out vegetable oil with coconut oil (you don’t need much because the pumpkin already makes these muffins moist) and added a few chia seeds to compliment the super good-for-you properties of the pumpkin.
+I bumped up the antioxidants in the chocolate by using dark chocolate chips, which you can omit if desired, maybe add walnuts instead, and I used a mixture of whole-wheat flour and almond flour (the almond flour is critical to this recipe), used coconut oil, and you don’t need much because the pumpkin already makes these muffins moist.
+The flavor from the coconut oil pairs so well with the pumpkin and chocolate!
+The recipe calls for chia seeds to compliment the super good-for-you properties of the pumpkin.
+They’re purely optional and some people might be confused by the tiny popping crunchiness they add to the muffins, but we REALLY like them.
 I reduced the sugar significantly, but you won’t miss it thanks to the sweet pumpkin puree, chocolate chips and coconut oil.
-Almond flour also has a nutty-sweet flavor so all in all, the sweetness of these muffins is just right.
-Chia seeds are purely optional and some people might be confused by the tiny popping crunchiness they add to the muffins, but we really like them.
+The all-important almond flour has a nutty-sweet flavor so all in all, the sweetness of these muffins is just right.

 The pumpkin muffins are excellent with or without the chocolate if you’re not a fan of the two flavors together.
 The muffins are also incredible with chopped walnuts rather than the chocolate chips.